 What role does music play in your everyday life?
 I asked this of my students at the beginning of every semester in my music appreciation course.
 I would often get responses that related to expression of one’s mood and emotions, a vehicle for creativity, and even a means to filling silence in the background.
 For some it was a place to escape, while for others it was a way to pump themselves up for a run or a workout at the gym.
 What was immediately obvious to me was that nobody lived without it.
 Music played a significant role for everyone.

 As a professional singer and music educator, music plays a large role (or several roles) in my life.
-The most obvious one; it is my job to sing and teach others to sing.
-Teaching music is basically getting paid to have fun all day and it is immensely satisfying to see a student exceed and be successful as a singer.
+The most obvious one: it is my job to sing and teach others to sing.
+Teaching music is basically getting paid to have fun all day, and it is immensely satisfying to see a student succeed and be successful as a singer.

 I love to sing!
 Partially for the challenge.
 It is exciting to get in front of a group of people and present music you have spent time working on and perfecting.
 You often put in hours and hours of practice, working on your technique, learning your music and working on effectively communicating the emotion and message of your piece.
 The difficulty in this process is what drew me to classical music and performing, I love the challenge in trying to master difficult pieces of music.

 One of the things that makes music special to me is its ability to affect emotions and attitudes.
 For me, music is a palate cleanser.
 If I’m having a trying day, music can turn that around.
 Berthold Auerbach said, “Music washes away from the soul the dust of everyday life.”
 There are days when being able to engage in music takes away the stress of my day.
 In fact, there are times when I can even relieve a headache by singing.